 What Is Multiple Regression?

-When the number of independent variables is two or more while doing linear regression, it is called multiple regression analysis.
+When the number of independent variables is two or more while doing linear regression, it is called multiple linear regression analysis.
 The equation for calculating multiple regression analysis is as follows.

 y=b+b